 As striking faculty walked a picket line and handed out flyers to students, university officials filed a legal complaint against the association.
-A circuit court judge issued a temporary restraining order requiring faculty members to return to work on Tuesday.
+A circuit court judge issued a temporary restraining order requiring faculty members to return to work the next day.

-Faculty leaders vowed to continue informational picketing to pressure university administrators to return to the bargaining table with renewed commitment to negotiate a fair contract.
-Talks were scheduled to resume on Wednesday.
+Faculty leaders continued informational picketing and held sit-ins outside Eisler’s office to pressure administrators to return to the bargaining table with renewed commitment to negotiate a fair contract.
+Talks were scheduled to resume in early October.

 “It is extremely encouraging to see the turnout and the energy within our faculty, and the outpouring of student support was especially gratifying,” said FFA President Charles Bacon.
 “Not only that, but we have received a lot of emails and phone calls of support from faculty associations across the state.”

-Longtime physics professor Dr. Bo Lou, who stood with dozens of colleagues along busy State Street on the edge of the Big Rapids campus, said the problems boil down to a lack of respect and fairness.
+Longtime physics professor Dr. Bo Lou, who stood with dozens of colleagues along busy State Street on the edge of the Big Rapids campus at the start of the semester, said the problems boil down to a lack of respect and fairness.